microcontrollersig/build123fromscratch/README.md

 ## Step 2 Get files from this repository

+#### Method 1 : git clone

+This can be done inside vscode on the Welcome screen(Help->Welcome screen->Clone Git repository... and type the url of this git repo **https://github.com/microcontrollersig/build123fromscratch**)

+#### Method 2 : create project folder from scratch

 Create a empty folder for your build123d project.
 Then grab the following files from this repo and place it your folder.

 - **helloworld.py**